Travelling the EU

 Travelling the EU is a European EP released by Kevin Devine.
-It was initially released in 2003 through Defiance Records as a limited CD and 7" and later became available through digital retailers.
+It was initially released in 2003 through Defiance Records as a limited CD and 7", and later became available through digital retailers.
 Both physical versions are now out of print.
-The EP features early versions of "Haircut" and "Probably", which would later be featured on Kevin's third album, Split the Country, Split the Street.
+The EP features early versions of the songs "Haircut" and "Probably", which were later featured on Devine's third album Split the Country, Split the Street (2005).
 The version of "Probably" featured on this EP was also released on the Beer: The Movie soundtrack.